gyoisamurai/GyoiThon/README.md

    <script src="/core/misc/drupal.js?v=8.3.1"></script>
    ```
    GyoiThon can identify the CMS **Drupal**.
    It is very easy.

 #### Step 3.
 Exploit using Metasploit.
-It collects vulnerability information corresponding to identify software.
-And, the engine executes an exploit corresponding to the vulnerability of the software and checks whether the software is affected by the vulnerability.
+GyoiThon executes exploit corresponding to the identified software using Metasploit.
+And it checks whether the software is affected by the vulnerability.

  ![Link with Metasploit](./img/link_with_metasploit.png)